Today, during these unprecedented times, it’s never been more important to clarify, communicate and strengthen your digital reputation.

 When someone says something negative about your business, it’s easy to become reactionary.
 Cooler heads always prevail so stand back, take a deep breath and give yourself time to regroup.
 Be open, honest and conciliatory.
 Be humble and offer to do whatever it takes to solve the problem.

-Treat your digital reputation as you would any other company asset (like cash or furniture and fixtures).
-If you’re lacking a formula to strengthen your digital reputation, take the necessary steps now to shore up your process.
-With the virus wreaking havoc, now is the time.
+Treat your online reputation as you would any other company asset (like cash or furniture and fixtures).
+If you’re lacking a formula to strengthen your online reputation, take the necessary steps now to shore up your process.